sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

 docker run -it v4m
 ```

-From there, you will in a UNIX shell environment.
+From there, you are in a UNIX shell environment.

 By default, the Docker container is expecting the kubeconfig file to be called `config`.
-If you want to use a different file name, you will need to set the `KUBECONFIG` environment variable to point to the appropriate one using the following command:
+If you want to use a different file name, you must set the `KUBECONFIG` environment variable to point to the appropriate file name using the following command:

 ```bash
 export KUBECONFIG=/opt/v4m/.kube/<name of kubeconfig file>.conf